djlakhani/Recipes-and-Reviews-Reserach/README.md

 |             4 | 408.075 | 370.187 |
 |             5 | 437.032 | 392.845 |

 <p>The reason we chose to create this pivot table was to analyze if the average number of calories across the average ratings of the recipes would differ.
-It is quite interesting to notice that the calories averages decrease as the ratings increase, suggesting that people enjoy low-calorie recipes or that low-calorie recipes have better results when created.
-Another interesting fact is that although we might connect low calorie with being healthy, it is clear that the average of the calories is not consistently lower for the health and diet recipes.
+It is quite interesting to notice that the calorie averages decrease as the ratings increase, suggesting that people enjoy low-calorie recipes or that low-calorie recipes have better results when created.
+Another interesting fact is that although we might connect low calorie with being healthy, it is clear that the average calories is not consistently lower for the health and diet recipes.
 This connects to univariate analysis scatter plot.</p>

 ## Assessment of Missingness